p-prakhar/p-prakhar.github.io/_posts/2024-03-05-placement-coordinator.md

 ---
 layout: post
 title: What is a Placement Coordinator?
-tags:
+tags: Campus Placement IIT
-# style: fill
+style:
-# color: light
+color: secondary
 description: A blog post about the role of a Placement Coordinator in IITs and the responsibilities that come with it.
 Intended for specific audience only.
 ---
 # Roles and Responsibilities: A Guide for Aspiring Placement Coordinators